maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 This projects includes three main methods of analysis:
 1. Document Similarity Analysis
     - This section compares the similarity between the prepared presentation and the Q&A section of the earnings call for each company.
-This is achieved via TF-IDF embeddings, doc2vec embeddings, and a custom embedding method, which are then used to calculate cosine similarity.
+This is achieved via TF-IDF embeddings, and contextual embedding techniques, which are then used to calculate cosine similarity.
 2. Transformer Sentiment Analysis
     - This section uses a pre-trained transformer model to generate sentiment labels for the prepared presentation and Q&A section of the earnings call for each company.
     - These are used as the training labels for the RNN, LSTM, and GRU models.
 Then the transformer models are used to generate new sentiment labels.